themathgeek13/asst0/README.md

 To get started:

 1. ISPC is needed to compile many of the programs used in this assignment.
-ISPC is currently installed on the myth machines in the directory `/afs/.ir/users/k/a/kayvonf/public/cs348v/ispc`. __You will need to add this directory to your system path__.
+ISPC is currently installed on the myth machines in the directory `/afs/.ir/users/k/a/kayvonf/public/cs348v/ispc`. __You will need to add this directory to your system path, or download ISPC compiler binaries locally from <http://ispc.github.io/downloads.html>__.
 2. We will be distributing assignment starter code via git repos hosted on [github](https://github.com/stanford-cs348v/asst1).
 Clone the assignment 1 starter code using: `git@github.com:stanford-cs348v/asst1.git`

 ## Program 1: Parallel Fractal Generation Using Pthreads (25 points) ##